valterm/openvpn-client/README.md

 | `/dev/net/tun` | This device is necessary for tunneling in VPNs. |

 ### Network
 To set the VPN for your entire host, use network-mode `host`.
-If you'd prefer to isolate it only for containers within the stack, use `bridge`.
+If you'd prefer to isolate it only for containers within the stack, use `bridge`, but note that ipv4 forwarding must be enabled for it to work.

 ### Starting the service